How do individuals get into the program?

 What is the staff-to-individual ratio?

 There is one staff member for every six individuals at the Community Access Centers.
-The ratio of staff to individuals in our Special Needs Program is one to three, and in Crew Labor, it is one to five.
+The ratio of staff to individuals in our Special Needs Program is one to three.

 How many individuals are served at each facility?